YnotY2/time_slot_booking_dashboard_telegram_bot/README.md

 # Managing bookings and access for any specified service via telegram
 Telegram Bot for any service requiring booking's and user authentication on arrival.
-Currently I have modified the code to work for a barbershop as a example.
+Currently I have modified the code to work for a tattoo-shop as a example.

 - **Maximum Booking Horizon:** 46 hours in advance.